Covera Covera

 What Is Full Coverage Car Insurance?

 Liability coverage is required by Arizona law.
-It covers damage and injuries you cause to others.
-Arizona minimum is 25/50/15, but most experienced drivers carry higher limits.
+The state minimum is 25/50/15, but most experienced drivers carry higher limits for better protection.

 Collision coverage pays for damage to your vehicle after an accident, regardless of fault.
-Essential for newer vehicles and anyone with a loan or lease.
+Essential for newer vehicles and financed cars.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Tucson's monsoon season (July–September) generates intense flash flooding and hail that causes significant vehicle damage annually — comprehensive coverage is essential for local drivers.
+In Tucson, this is especially important — Tucson's monsoon season (July–September) generates intense flash flooding and hail that causes significant vehicle damage annually — comprehensive coverage is essential for local drivers.

 What Full Coverage Doesn't Cover

-Full Coverage Insurance for Tucson Drivers Over 50
+Full Coverage for Tucson Drivers Over 50

 When Full Coverage Makes Sense